Museum

 3. Did the renovation improve the appearance of the station?
 No.

 In other words, we had an opportunity to actually improve Museum station, functionally.
-We spent all that money, used up all that political capital, and... merely dressed up some support columns.
+We spent all that money, used up all that political capital, and... mostly dressed up some support columns.
 That’s a failure.
 I will grant the design one small victory: the platform level at Museum doesn’t have any advertisements.

 Bench at Museum subway station